MAGIC CAPTIVE

 And again.

 Each death different.
 Heart stopping.
 Lungs flooding.
 Throat closing.
 Spine snapping.
-Each rebirth worse—magic forcing me back, dragging me screaming from darkness into agony.
+Each rebirth worse—forcing me back, dragging me screaming from darkness into agony.

 Time stopped meaning anything.
 Existed only in cycles: dying, returning, dying, returning.
-Britheva's voice wove through it all, cultured and patient, explaining the magic, the theory, the necessary steps to break death-bound protections.
+Britheva's words wove through it all, cultured and patient, explaining the magic, the theory, the steps to break death-bound protections.

 I stopped fighting.
 Stopped thinking.
-Became only pain and terror and the desperate animal instinct to make it stop please gods make it stop.
+Became only pain and terror and the frantic animal instinct to make it stop please gods make it stop.

 "Where is it?"
-Her voice, close to my ear.
+Close to my ear now.
 "The grimoire fragment.
-I can feel it inside you.
-Tell me how to access it."
+I can taste it inside you.
+Tell me how to get it out of you."

 I shattered.

 Nothing existed except violation.
-The sense of being opened, exposed, everything I'd hidden peeled back and left raw for her to sift through.
-Shame blistered under my skin, every secret yanked into the cold, every broken piece on display.
+Of being opened, exposed, everything I'd hidden peeled back and left raw for her to sift through.
+Shame blistered, every secret yanked into the cold, every broken piece on display.
 Britheva's magic crawled deeper, scraping places inside me that had never seen light.

 She would never stop.
-She wanted something that wasn’t there, digging and clawing and tearing, again and again.
-I was losing my grip, reality flickering behind my eyelids.
+She wanted what wasn't there, digging and clawing and tearing, again and again.
+Reality flickered in and out.
 Delirium pressed in, turning the world sideways.
 Thought broke apart.
-The ground rattled beneath me.
-At first, I blamed the fever, the magic.
-Britheva’s voice blurred, stretched thin.
-The cave swam.

 Britheva froze.
 Her hand snapped back from my chest as three shapes burst through the entrance.
 Too fast, too bright, bodies crackling with energy.